Manesh-R/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/13-Implement Azure Key Vault.md

 2. From the **All services** blade, search for and select **Key vaults**, then select **+ Add**.

-3. Configure the key vault (replace **xxxx** in the name of the key vault with letters and digits such that the name is globally unique).
+3. Configure the key vault (replace **xxxx** in the name of the key vault with the deployment ID).
 Leave the defaults for everything else.

     | Setting | Value |
     | --- | --- |